Seven and the Ragged Tiger: French sessions

-The sessions began timidly but productivity quickly decreased due to a lack of new material; John said that all their material had been used up for the first two albums.
-The musicians were burned out, so creativity was at an all-time low.
+The sessions commenced slowly due to a lack of new material; John Taylor said that all their material had been used up for the first two albums.
+The musicians were burned out, so creativity was low.
 Little later verified that "nothing had been written in advance, so the biggest starting point they'd ever have would be another song".
 Workdays did not start until 4 p.m. due to the antics of the band members, particularly John, and only lasted a couple of hours.
 The musicians briefly went to Cannes to visit the music video set of Elton John's "I'm Still Standing", directed by Duran Duran's own video director Russell Mulcahy.
 On several occasions, the band members individually flew back to the UK for other commitments.
-Reflecting in his 2008 memoir, guitarist Andy Taylor stated that "it was the start of the megadamage" due to the acceleration of his and John's cocaine addictions.
+Reflecting in his 2008 memoir, guitarist Andy Taylor stated that "it was the start of the megadamage" due to the acceleration of his and John Taylor's cocaine addictions.

 Throughout the recording days, Duran Duran primarily wrote through jam sessions, receiving feedback from Little on which parts were worth developing further.
-The producer gave the band a songwriting method he had learned working with Roxy Music's Bryan Ferry and Phil Manzanera, wherein he would create a groove using a programmed drum with effects on top.
+The producer introduced to the band a songwriting method he had learned working with Roxy Music's Bryan Ferry and Phil Manzanera, wherein he would create a programmed drum machine groove with effects to inspire musical ideas.
 Little explained: "Bryan would then vamp on the keyboard and produce what he called a 'moody synth' sound, which was like a pad sound with plenty of movement and character.
 That would enable him to get a lot of feeling out of a couple of chords, and Duran Duran did the same thing."
 Using the method, the group yielded what author Steve Malins called several "embryonic ideas", a demo of "Union of the Snake" and an unreleased track titled "Seven and the Ragged Tiger", parts of which evolved into "The Seventh Stranger".
-According to John, sketches of the tracks "Of Crime and Passion", "(I'm Looking for) Cracks in the Pavement", "I Take the Dice" and "Spidermouse", which became "New Moon on Monday", were devised during their time in France.
+According to John Taylor, sketches of the tracks "Of Crime and Passion", "(I'm Looking For) Cracks in the Pavement", "I Take the Dice" and "Spidermouse", which became "New Moon on Monday", were devised during their time in France.